 Certainty is appropriate to a simple system.
 It is the stuff of algorithm; of formal logic, of if-this-then-that statements; of an equation to be solved.
 Where you are certain you can deploy playbooks and runbooks, your machines run on autopilot, your people are scarce and your contract is little more than a schedule of works.

 As the information revolution unfolds, this is a twilight world.
 Margins diminish.
-As dusk falls, we scramble around collecting ever fewer pennies in front of the onward progress of the same, monstrous, entropic steam-roller.
+As dusk falls we scramble around, collecting ever fewer pennies in front of the onward progress of the same, monstrous, entropic steam-roller.
 The better, and more widely dispersed our technology becomes, the less return there is to make.
 There is no assured annuity from computerisation.
 Just ask Eastman Kodak, Sears or the people who made aerogrammes.
 Ask the Parisienne artisan weavers put out of work by Joseph Jacquard’s new, automated looms.
-They threw their wooden “sabots” into the machines to damage the gears — “sabotage”, they called it — but they could not fight history.
+They may not have thrown their clogs into the machines as urban myth suggests, but yet they could not fight history.